I suspect a patient injury has occurred

 First, take the simple online test to see whether it is worth your while to file a notice of patient injury.

-It is also advisable to discuss the matter with your attending physician or someone else from the medical staff.
+It is also advisable to discuss the matter with your attending physician or someone else from the health professionals.
 Underlying many notices of patient injury is uncertainty concerning matters relating to the illness, injury or treatment.
-The fastest way to clarify such matters is to discuss the problems with the medical staff.
+The fastest way to clarify such matters is to discuss the problems with the health professionals.
 Based on the discussion, you may file a notice of patient injury if you still suspect that a patient injury has taken place.
 You may also discuss your treatment with the Patient Ombudsman of your treatment facility.

 What kind of injury is compensable?